MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-create-availability-group.md

 This article covers how to use SQL Server Management Studio (SSMS) or Transact-SQL to create an availability group (AG) for SQL Server on Linux.

-## Prerequisite
+## Prerequisites
+- The `mssql-server-ha` package must already be installed.
+See [Install the HA and SQL Server Agent packages](sql-server-linux-deploy-pacemaker-cluster.md#install-the-ha-and-sql-server-agent-packages).
-Ensure that the endpoints are already created on all replicas, using the certificate process described in [Create endpoints and certificates](sql-server-linux-create-ag-endpoints.md).
+- The endpoints must already be created on all replicas, using the certificate process described in [Create endpoints and certificates](sql-server-linux-create-ag-endpoints.md).

 ## Use SQL Server Management Studio